 - Position the steam release handle to sealing.
 Next press the porridge button.

 - When the float valve drops, open the lid and add cardamom powder & rose water.
 Stir well.

-- For a thicker consistency you can also cook on saute mode for a few mins until thick.
+- For a thicker consistency you cook on saute mode for a few mins until thick.
 It will thicken further after cooling.